Create your first app using ChatGPT

 genezio login

-Create a new project folder:
+Create a new project:

 The Server-side Project

-Change into the newly created server_chatgpt folder:
+Change into the newly created server folder:

-cd server_chatgpt
+cd ./chatgpt-project/server

 Now, you’re ready to install openai: